Half-lap joint jig

 You can make a simple half-lap joint on your tablesaw with a dado blade, miter-gauge extension, and a workpiece stop.
 But when working with very long parts, cutting them on a tablesaw proves awkward at best, and maybe unsafe.
 And what if you don't own a tablesaw?
 Here's how to form the rabbets that make up a half-lap joint with portable tools.
 With this jig, you'll save time by cutting several parts with one setup.

-Cut the guide to the size shown right.
+Cut the guide to the size shown above.
 Glue and clamp it to the base.
 Then, with the glue dry, clamp the base to your workbench with the saw side overhanging.
 With the saw base against the guide, trim the saw side to width.
-Now with the router side overhanging the workbench, use your router with the 1/2" bit to trim the router side to width.
+Now with the router side overhanging the workbench, use your router with the 1⁄2 " bit to trim the router side to width.

 Measure the trimmed width of the base, and cut two cleats to this length.
 Then glue and clamp the cleats to the bottom of the base, flush at the ends and edges.